-Classic good looks and a casual vibe are central to this kitchen's backsplash.
+Classic good looks and a casual vibe are central to this subway tile kitchen backsplash.
 In a sea of carefree white, subway tiles with dark grout lines bear a subtle "look-at-me" texture for a fresh backsplash idea.
 The dark grout lines also serve a practical purpose: Grout can often stain, but dark grout is more forgiving.

 The white cottage-style cabinetry in this beach house benefits from sea glass colors of turquoise and green in the kitchen backsplash and accents.
 Taupe-color walls serve as a serene backdrop for the dramatic blue island.
 White cabinetry on the back wall of the galley kitchen offers a bit of calm for the eyes, while the turquoise-painted island adds energy.

 Fewer details keep a kitchen feeling calm and clutter-free, but the modern look doesn't have to be cold.
-This kitchen combines cloudy gray granite counters, glass backsplashes, and hardware so slim it barely registers.
+This kitchen combines cloudy gray granite counters, a glass kitchen backsplash, and hardware so slim it barely registers.
 Mingle the backsplash idea with large expanses of riftsawn oak cabinetry for a warm result.

-Protect your hard work by learning how to seal grout and keep your kitchen backsplash looking new!
+A DIY kitchen backsplash involves careful labor.
+The last thing you want is for the grout to get dirty and full of stains.
+Protect your hard work by learning how to seal grout and keep your kitchen backsplash looking new.

 Looking for practical kitchen backsplash ideas?
 Try one that's pretty too.
 It's difficult to discern that this kitchen was designed with five children in mind.
 Elegant cherry cabinets and sleek surfaces lend a stylish, contemporary appearance.
 Yet it all wipes clean easily, including the countertop-to-ceiling backsplash of recycled glass tiles, chosen to evoke of a sense of shimmering water to complement the playful porthole window.
 The reflective kitchen backsplash tile changes color throughout the day, giving the room further dimension.

-This kitchen boasts an off-white quilted travertine backsplash that enhances the limestone countertops and warm white cabinetry.
+This stove boasts off-white quilted travertine kitchen backsplash tile that enhances the limestone countertops and warm white cabinetry.
 If you have your eye on a tile that's out of your budget, consider using it as an accent.
 Detail insets introduce a visual spark to a simple kitchen backsplash, without busting the bank.

-Re-create a coveted commercial look with concrete countertops paired with a brick kitchen backsplash, dressed in extra mortar for old-house patina.
+Re-create a coveted commercial look with concrete countertops paired with a brick backsplash kitchen, dressed in extra mortar for old-house patina.
 If there aren't any Old Chicago bricks waiting to be revealed in your kitchen, you can use brick veneer to create a kitchen backsplash that looks like the real thing.

-Classic marble backsplashes easily translate to a contemporary space.
+Classic stone kitchen backsplashes, such as marble, easily translate to a contemporary space.
 In this modern kitchen, sleek Italian cabinets made of wenge wood offer a natural pairing with Carrara marble backsplashes.
 If you're considering marble backsplashes and countertops, have the stone sealed, but keep in mind that the sealant makes the stone more stain-resistant, but not stain-proof.
 Wipe up splatters as soon as they happen and regularly clean the marble with a neutral cleaner, stone soap, or a mild liquid dishwashing detergent and warm water.
 Never use products containing lemon, vinegar, or other acids or it may dull or etch the marble kitchen backsplash.

+This kitchen backsplash idea steps outside the tile box.
 Eye-catching stacked pebbles fit with the natural lakeside style of this kitchen and also protect the wall at the beverage center from errant splashes.
-The homeowners opted not to grout the stones in this kitchen backsplash idea so they would appear more natural.
+The homeowners opted not to grout the stones in this kitchen backsplash so they would appear more natural.

 Pair colorful cabinets with a statement kitchen backsplash to create a focal point.
 In this kitchen, most of the cabinetry is cream color, but pale blue cabinets set the cooktop area apart.
 Tile above the cooktop provides another visual drawing card, with its textural beauty and an intricate inset design.

 In the company of lusciously layered woodwork, plaster surfaces, and ceramic and glass tile in copper and bronze hues, this thoroughly modern stainless-steel cooktop almost goes unnoticed.
-The focal point of the kitchen -- a convenient niche in the cooktop backsplash -- glistens with a combination of limestone and glass.
+The focal point of the kitchen—a convenient niche in the kitchen backsplash—glistens with a combination of limestone and glass.
 The same mosaic glass tiles seen in the kitchen backsplash dress up the substantial ventilation hood presiding over the range.